Skip to main content

 The runner interface page tells you what the boundary is.
 This page tells you how to use it without guessing.

-If you are building a CI runner, a hosted orchestrator, or an internal execution service, the rule is simple: import governed execution operations only through agentxchain/runner-interface.
+If you are building a CI runner, a hosted orchestrator, or an internal execution service, the rule is simple: import governed execution operations through agentxchain/runner-interface, and import first-party adapter dispatch through agentxchain/adapter-interface when you want the shipped adapters.
 If you shell out to agentxchain step, you did not build a second runner.
 You wrapped the CLI.

 Start with Runner Interface for the declared boundary.
 Come back here when you need the actual build sequence.